Tanning myths debunked

 Myth 5: African Americans don’t need to worry about skin cancer.

 If you have questions or concerns about your skin or its protection, you should consult your primary care physician or dermatologist.
+If you’re looking for one, click here if you live in Illinois.
+Click here if you live in Wisconsin.

 About the Author